Meerasoni21/Battery-Indicator/README.md

 - Go to the directory
 - Run the index.html file
-- You can check the current battery on your website
+- You can check the current battery status on your website

 #### Output/Screenshots